silviamaggi/smd-com/_posts/2017-06-14-shutter-hub-open-retina-festival.md

   - world was ii
   - after 1989
   - uk
-description: 'My photo The Day I Glimpsed Inside Your Soul will be part of the Shutter Hub Open Exhibition 2017, at the Retina Scottish International Photography Festival.'
+description: "My photo 'The Day I Glimpsed Inside Your Soul' will be part of the Shutter Hub Open Exhibition 2017, at the Retina Scottish International Photography Festival."
 featured-image: feat-the-day-i-glimpsed-inside-your-soul.jpg
 ---
 <p class="lead">I am excited and honoured to announce that my photo <em>The Day I Glimpsed Inside Your Soul</em> will be part of the <em>Shutter Hub Open Exhibition 2017</em>, at the <em>Retina Scottish International Photography Festival</em>.</p>